Ishita-1408/Voice-of-Customer-Copilot/README.md

 To demonstrate realistic enterprise multi-channel VoC capabilities, the dataset consists of **800 structured records**:

 1. **Public E-Commerce Product Reviews (350 records)**:
-   - Sourced from open public product review datasets (Amazon product review corpus).
+   - Sourced from the Flipkart Product Reviews with Sentiment Dataset.
    - Real-world customer reviews capturing product quality, delivery, and satisfaction.
    - Ground-truth theme labels set to `Unknown` and `theme_origin` set to `not_available`.
 2. **Synthetic Demonstration Records (450 records)**: